Diana-ops/omnistackweek/README.md

 This a app was developed in Omni Stack Week by Diego Fernandes (Rocketseat).
 The goal is develop a app that can find developers based in technologies they are using next to your localization.
 In desktop version, just is possible to register the users.
 In mobile version, have will a map with the developers found from your technologies.
 </p>

-I got better the **frontend** part of application, let the desktop version more or less like that:
+I got better the **frontend** part of application, let the desktop version (web) more or less like that:

 ![layoutDesktop](https://user-images.githubusercontent.com/46378210/72991301-8578cd80-3dd0-11ea-8e3e-18ea0509fa6e.png)

-And I let the mobile version more or less like that:
+And I let the mobile version (web) more or less like that:

 ![layoutMobile](https://user-images.githubusercontent.com/46378210/72991303-8578cd80-3dd0-11ea-813f-b0271ce91d45.png)